zieglerSe/BIO-BTE-12-V-4/docs/lectures/programming-with-objects.md

 index: 5
 ---

-# WPB IV - Programming with functions
+# WPB IV - Programming with objects

 An introduction to programming with objects in FSharp